If you're looking for a historic, UNESCO World Heritage site that can easily fit into a half day from London, consider a day trip to Canterbury!

 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you.
+If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 Finding his faith later in Life, Becket became a thorn in the side of the King, who finally declared "Will no one rid me of this turbulent priest?"

-The city is quite small and easily walkable - take a stroll around and imagine it full of thousands of pilgrims (even today, the Cathedral gets almost a million visitors a year, though it doesn't feel packed).
 If you have kids with you, or a devoted fan of English literature, The Canterbury Tales is an interactive walk through the famous stories.